 Home values are getting hotter in Georgia, according to MoneyWise, and Athens is no exception.
-One reason values keep rising is the strong demand for rental property in the market.
+One reason values keep rising is the demand for rental property in the market.

 Last year, the percentage year-over-year rent increase in Athens placed it in the top 10 cities in the U.S. with the biggest increases in rents.
 Other places making the list included Thousand Oaks and Santa Clara, California; Wilmington, North Carolina; and Birmingham, Alabama.